New York City (NYC) Construction Accident Lawyer

 - Power tool manufacturers can be held liable for dangerous equipment malfunctions that injure workers.

-- Co-workers can be held liable for injuries from careless mistakes, such as dropping tools off high places or failing to warn a worker about live electric cables.
+- Responsible parties can be held liable for injuries from dropping tools off high places.

 - Drivers alongside roadworks projects can be held liable for hitting construction workers with their car.